-Cumberland Valley’s self-guided walking tours provide the perfect opportunity to dive deeper into the history of this region while keeping socially distant.
+Cumberland Valley’s self-guided walking tours provide the perfect opportunity to dive deeper into the history of this region.
 Meander and explore at your own pace as you follow routes through both town and country locations that provide a delightful peek into the past.

-To learn more, download A Walk Around Boiling Springs brochure for a guide to more than 20 stops that attest to the charm and historical significance of this town.
+To learn more, download A Walk Around Boiling Springs brochure for a guide to more than 20 stops that attest to this town's charm and historical significance.

 Over the years, Historic Carlisle, Inc. has installed 25 markers in downtown Carlisle to highlight the town’s rich history dating back to the 1700s.
 Stroll through town, read the markers, and learn more about locations such as the Old Graveyard (see below), the Old Prison, and Carlisle’s role in both the Revolutionary War and the Civil War.
-Along the way, you will find welcoming storefronts and delightful restaurants and breweries.
+You will find welcoming storefronts and delightful restaurants and breweries along the way.

-To learn more, download the brochure, which also features a map as well as a list of markers placed by the Pennsylvania Historical and Museum Commission and other organizations.
+To learn more, download the brochure, which also features a map and a list of markers placed by the Pennsylvania Historical and Museum Commission and other organizations.
 (TIP: The Cumberland County Historical Society occasionally offers guided tours of downtown Carlisle.
 Take time to visit their Museum, located on N. Pitt Street, for a comprehensive overview of the history of Cumberland Valley.)

-The Old Public Graveyard was Carlisle’s first burial ground and one of the original seven public graveyards in colonial Pennsylvania.
+The Old Public Graveyard was Carlisle’s first burial ground and one of colonial Pennsylvania's original seven public graveyards.
 The oldest surviving marker dates to 1757.
-It is also the burial site of Mary Hays McCauly, better known as “Molly Pitcher” and recognized for her bravery during the Revolutionary War.
+It is also the burial site of Mary Hays McCauly, better known as “Molly Pitcher,” and recognized for her bravery during the Revolutionary War.
 Other prominent graves include those of General John Armstrong, Dr. Charles Nesbit, Esther Groome, and veterans from the Revolutionary War through the Korean War.

 The abundant beauty of Pine Grove Furnace State Park hides the fact that this area was, for many years, a hub for the iron industry.
 It was left as an unattractive industrial wasteland in the late 1800s when that industry went bankrupt.
 With its natural resources now restored and preserved, visitors to this state park can still see signs of the area’s past, most notably the iron furnace, paymaster’s cabin, and the Ironmaster’s Mansion, which now serves as a hostel.

 This walking tour features information about 11 landmarks important to the iron industry and the community who lived and worked here.
-(TIP: The shiny blue stone you may see on the ground is called slag, an unwanted byproduct of making iron.
-It was disposed of in large piles around the furnace but is now considered a historic artifact.
+(TIP: The shiny blue stone you may see on the ground is called slag, an unwanted byproduct of iron-making.
+It was disposed of in large piles around the furnace but is now considered a historical artifact.
 Please leave what you find.)

 To learn more, download the Camp Michaux walking tour brochure with information on more than 25 markers located throughout the site.
 (TIP: The Cumberland County Historical Society offers guided tours of Camp Michaux each spring and fall.)